mmatteo-hub/SofAR_Assignment1/README.md

 * `git checkout galactic` to switch to the galactic branch;
 * `cd ~/ros_ws_bridge`;

-## Build the bridge from source
-We firstly need to source the ROS2 with:
-* `source /opt/ros/galactic/setup.bash`;

 ### Prerequisites

 In order to run the bridge you need to either: